rshelekhov/sso/README.md

 ## Documentation

-You can see more details about API in [the documentation](https://www.postman.com/warped-crater-962061/workspace/grpc-sso) in Postman.
+You can find more details about the API in the documentation [via Postman](https://www.postman.com/warped-crater-962061/workspace/grpc-sso) or [via Swagger UI](https://app.swaggerhub.com/apis/RomanShelekhov/grpc-sso-api/).